 Although lucid dreaming can be very enjoyable and incredibly fun, addiction is not something you need to worry about.
 Firstly, there are no negative side affects to lucid dreaming and is not in any way detrimental to your health.
 In fact it is very good for you in many ways.
 Secondly, it is very easy to stop if you wanted to.
 You would not have to deal with any kind of withdrawal symptoms from stopping so it would not be like an addiction to something like drugs or alcohol.

 There is some debate as to whether lucid dreaming can affect your sleep quality.
 Some people may argue that because you are conscious during your sleep, you cannot be sleeping as deeply as you normally would, and this would leave you feeling tired during the day.
 However usually lucid dreams are fairly short and unlikely to have much impact on your tiredness.
 The only thing that may make you tired is using techniques such as WBTB, as these techniques interrupt your normal sleep patterns.
 I personally find I awaken from lucid dreams feeling well rested and in no way any more tired than dreaming normally.

 What does WIILD, WBTB, MILD, TILD etc. stand for?

 There are many acronyms and abbreviations used when discussing lucid dreaming and it can sometimes become a little confusing!
 Check out this page here for a full list of all lucid dreaming acronyms that are most commonly used in lucid dreaming forums.

 Any other lucid dreaming questions?

+I hope I have helped you to understand lucid dreaming a little better with these most common lucid dreaming FAQs.
 If you still have any questions on lucid dreaming please feel free to contact me and I will personally get back to you as soon as I can.

 Follow this easy 3 step guide to lucid dreaming!
 Plus tips on how to dream regularly and how to make your lucid dreams last longer.